 Oftentimes we see that many job descriptions end up being pushed or assigned to HR or someone who might not know what the hiring manager really needs.
 They don’t know and they don’t ask.
 That’s why having a specialty partner that understands the company’s needs and is plugged into the tech market is the right person.

 We’ve seen job descriptions that require the candidate to be well versed in a number of programming languages and software that most might not use on a daily basis.
 Plus, the process becomes even more confusing when job descriptions end up asking for unrealistic skills and requirements that would be a better fit for another separate description.

 For instance, one job description might require a candidate to have both data analyst skills and data scientist skills.
 But then, they’d also need developer skills as well.
 This can confuse and deter candidates from applying.
 Or, you might deal with the issue of being bombarded by candidates who don’t fit any of those skill sets.
 Be realistic and understand that it is rare to find a candidate that is proficient in every expectation or skill set you list out for one job description.

 00:09 [Mauricio]: I like to put it like this.
 I don’t just fill roles.
 I partner with you to get your company to the next level.
 The only way you’re going to make it from a 10 person startup to a hundred-people-billion-dollar-company is with key people in the key roles.
-And the only way to get those people is partnering up with someone who understands your needs.
+And the only way to get those people is to partner up with someone who understands your needs.

 00:32 [Aziza]: We are here today with Mauricio Montaldo, our Specialist Recruiter specializing in placing really really talented developers.
 So to start off with today, I want to start off with a question to start off the episode.
 If you had to choose one place in the whole entire world and you could teleport to right now, where would it be?